steelmananything/steelmananything/_topics/introduction.md

 ##### Response: Accepting any strawman isn't steelmanning; it's tinmanning

 Accepting any strawman while steelmanning -- even of someone who's not necessarily involved in the argument -- is a failure of steelmanning; instead, it's [tinmanning](#tinmanning-strawmanning-as-steelmanning).
 Person A should have also steelmanned Premise P1.
+In contrast, "addressing an argument as it is" is not necessarily designed to reduce strawmen.
+Even if such an approach did not include Premise P1, it may have strawmanned other premises.

 Formally: